peterczegledy/Python_TUI/cmd_window/readme.md

 ```

 ```
-title: The title of the window
+-title: The title of the window
-sizex: The x size of the window
+-sizex: The x size of the window
-sizey: Thy y size of the window
+-sizey: Thy y size of the window
-boxes: The number of vertical boxes the window will be divided into.
+-boxes: The number of vertical boxes the -window will be divided into.
 ```

 ### Advanced window